apelegri/wechat-mini-program-wiki/README.md

 - **Reloading,** `wx.reLaunch`:
 Close all pages and reloads the current page.

-- **Switch tabs,**  `wx.switchTab`: Jumps from one tabBar page to another one and close or hides all other non-tabBar pages by using **onUnload, onHide and onShow**, discover all possible [scenarios for tabs switching](https://mp.weixin.qq.com/debug/wxadoc/dev/framework/app-service/route.html).
+- **Switch tabs,**  `wx.switchTab`: Jumps from one tabBar page to another one and close or hides all other non-tabBar pages by using **onUnload, onHide and onShow**.
+Discover all possible [scenarios for tabs switching](https://mp.weixin.qq.com/debug/wxadoc/dev/framework/app-service/route.html).

  **Switch tabs, navigation restrictions:**